 It would be a pleasure for me to see if we can work together.
 I’m a full-time, marketing coach for artists and I help artists to make a living from their art.
 It’s my pleasure to serve you guys, so talk to you soon!

-- 9 Ways to Be More Happy with Yourself as an Artist - October 15, 2022
+- 6 Ways to Build Self Confidence in Yourself as an Artist - December 28, 2023